-Did you know that “chair caning” is but one of several different design patterns or techniques of chair seat weaving or chair seating?
+Did you know that “chair caning” is only one of several different design patterns or techniques of chair seat weaving or chair seating?

 And that there are many, many different kinds of materials to use in weaving all the other types of chair seat weaving?

 For each of the techniques and methods of weaving listed below, the weaver uses a different type of material and weaving pattern and/or design.

 There are basically three different kinds of chair caning alone:

 - Traditional Hand or Hole-to-Hole Caning–uses strand cane